Frequently Asked Questions

 How can I donate to the Immigration Justice Campaign?

-You can make a tax-deductible donation to the Immigration Justice Campaign here.
+You can make a tax-deductible donation to the Immigration Justice Campaign on our Donation page.

 Does the Justice Campaign offer internships?

-The Immigration Justice Campaign does not currently have openings for internships, but please continue to check back at https://www.immigrationjustice.us/about/jobs.
+The Immigration Justice Campaign does not currently have openings for internships, but please continue to check back on our Jobs page.

 Where can I find more information about the U.S. immigration system and/or immigration detention?

 The Justice Campaign has put together resources on our website.
-After logging in, navigate to the Get Trained tab and visit the Immigration Basics page.
-The American Immigration Council publishes helpful fact sheets, blogs, and reports on all things immigration, which you can find here.
+After logging in, navigate to the Get Trained tab.
+The American Immigration Council publishes helpful fact sheets, blogs, and reports on all things immigration, which you can find at www.americanimmigrationcouncil.org.

 Where can I find your volunteer opportunities?

-You can view and apply for any of our available volunteer opportunities at this link: https://www.immigrationjustice.us/volunteeropportunities/volunteer.
+You can view and apply for any of our available volunteer opportunities on our Current Volunteer Opportunities page.
 Please note that you will need to be logged into your account in order to view and apply for specific opportunities.

 Which volunteer opportunities allow for remote work?